 Chemical Maximum Amount Used

 6 M Hydrochloric Acid <15 mL

 6 M Sodium Hydroxide <15 mL

-Ammonium Nitrate <5 g
+Urea <5 g per trial

 Part I. Determining the Heat Capacity of the Calorimeter

 - 1. Set up a hot plate and heat 200-300 mL of deionized water to boiling in a 400 mL beaker.
 You may need to refresh your water supply periodically to prevent the water from boiling away completely. - 2.
 Put two Styrofoam coffee cups in a 250 mL beaker.
 Take the top Styrofoam cup from the calorimeter, and tare it on the balance.